Read on below to find out more about Alabama medical schools, including how to increase your chances of acceptance.

 Applicants must complete the following coursework before enrolling at ACOM:

 Prospective students must submit a recommendation letter from a DO, although an MD will do, and another pre-med advisor or committee letter.
-If you cannot provide an advisor or committee letter, you can submit two letters written by Biology, Chemistry, or Physics faculty members instead.
+If you cannot provide an advisor or committee letter, you can submit two letters written by science faculty members instead.

 If ACOM invites you to complete a secondary application, you must complete two short answer prompts and one essay question.
-Aside from paying the $50 supplemental application fee, you must also complete the online CASPer assessment, which assesses your impersonal characteristics and non-cognitive skills.
+You must also complete the online CASPer test.

-The main goal of ACOM’s personal interview is to analyze a student’s interpersonal skills and motivation for the profession.
-It also provides an opportunity for you to learn more about ACOM and its faculty, program, and student life.
+The main goal of ACOM’s interview is to analyze a student’s interpersonal skills and motivation for the profession.
+It also allows you to learn more about ACOM and its faculty, program, and student life.

-ACOM’s acceptance rate is just over 4%, and its admitted students achieved equally competitive GPAs and MCAT scores of 3.45 and 504.26, respectively.
+ACOM’s accepted 208 students achieved competitive GPAs and MCAT scores of 3.47 and 505, respectively.
+The acceptance rate is 4.25%.

-VCOM is committed to addressing Alabama’s shortage of primary care physicians “with a focus on addressing the physician shortage in southern Appalachia and the Delta regions.”
-US News & World Report places it among the top 10 schools in the country in its Most Graduate Practicing in Primary Care Fields rankings.
+One of two DO schools in Alabama, VCOM is committed to addressing the state’s shortage of primary care physicians “with a focus on addressing the physician shortage in southern Appalachia and the Delta regions.”

 The school is spread across four locations: